unknown-96/text-based-social-media/readme.md

 * /src/main/resources/application.properties
 * /src/test/resources/application.properties

-Both expect the database:
+Both expect the database to be:
 * Named as: db
 * Available at port: 5432
 * With the password of user postgres as: postgres

 Either the database will be set as expected above, or the files will have to be modified accordingly.
-Samples values for the database are provided in the sample-values.txt file.
+Sample values for the database are provided in the sample-values.txt file.
 The passwords provided for the three sample accounts are bcrypt encoded and their decoded values are first-password, second-password and third-password respectively.
 The schema is auto-generated on the first run of the project.

 Loading the project with Intellij IDEA on a machine with Java 17 or higher, allows easily running the project as well as the tests included.